 Neuroticism Emotionally unstable, anxious, prone to negative affect Mental health outcomes, relationship conflict

 The mnemonic OCEAN (or CANOE) summarizes the five.
-Conscientiousness has emerged as particularly consequential: meta-analyses by Roberts and colleagues (2007) identified it as the single best personality predictor of job performance, academic achievement, and health behaviors including longevity.
-A large-scale study by Friedman and colleagues following up the Terman "gifted children" study found that conscientious children in the early twentieth century lived measurably longer as adults, with effects comparable in size to those of established medical risk factors.
+Conscientiousness has emerged as particularly consequential: meta-analyses by Brent Roberts and colleagues (2007, Journal of Personality and Social Psychology) identified it as the single best personality predictor of job performance, academic achievement, and health behaviors including longevity.
+A large-scale study by Howard Friedman and colleagues following up the Terman "gifted children" study found that conscientious children in the early twentieth century lived measurably longer as adults, with effects comparable in size to those of established medical risk factors such as blood pressure.

 The Big Five dimensions have several properties that have secured their broad acceptance in scientific psychology.
 They replicate across measurement methods (self-report, peer ratings, behavioral observation).
 They show cross-cultural replication across more than 50 languages and diverse cultures, though relative factor strength and cultural expression vary.
-They have substantial heritability: twin studies consistently estimate that roughly 40-60 percent of the variance in Big Five scores is attributable to genetic differences.
+They have substantial heritability: twin studies consistently estimate that roughly 40-60 percent of the variance in Big Five scores is attributable to genetic differences, with the remainder reflecting environmental influences — particularly non-shared environments (factors that make siblings in the same family different from each other).

 "Tell me to what you pay attention and I will tell you who you are." — Jose Ortega y Gasset